 Beach Obstructions

 The Sea Shell has a crew that brings our chairs up and stacks them neatly as far up our property as possible.
-We also ask that guests fill in any holes they may have dug during their day at the beach, and – as hard as it might be to do – knock down any sand structures.
+We also ask that guests fill in any holes they may have dug during their day at the beach, and, as hard as it might be, knock down any sand structures.
 These things can interfere with the moms finding a nesting spot and the hatchlings finding their way to the water.

 And it goes without saying: Take your trash with you.
 There are trash cans at the top of every property and at the public beach.
 Trash, especially plastics, food waste, and fishing lines or other types of strings can be highly detrimental to the nesting process.